The gaseous and liquid radioactive waste generated in nuclear fuel cycle facilities is discharged after adequate safety assurance.

 Assessing the impact of radioactive materials

-The impact of radioactive materials discharged from the Rokkasho Reprocessing Plant was calculated to be approximately 0.022mSv/year based on the assumption that the maximum amount of spent fuel capable of being processed (800 ton-U/year) is processed.
-A government safety inspection has confirmed that this level of discharge falls far below the dose limits stipulated for the general public (1mSv/year).
+The calculated annual release of radioactive material from Rokkasho Reprocessing Plant is 0.022mSv/year based on the annual release when reprocessing 800tons of spent fuel, which is the maximum annual amount of spent fuel is reprocessed.
+The government safety inspection has confirmed that this level of discharge falls far below the dose limits stipulated for the general public (1mSv/year).

 This calculation is also based on the assumption that one human being was subjected to radiation from all realistically possible routes, such as breathing, the consumption of livestock and marine products, and engagement in fishing activities.